Daniel J. Siegel: Background

 Daniel J. Siegel received his medical degree from Harvard Medical School and completed his postgraduate medical education at UCLA with training in pediatrics and child, adolescent and adult psychiatry.
+He also served as a post-doctoral fellow in the Bjork Learning and Forgetting Lab and Cogfog at UCLA.
 He served as a National Institute of Mental Health Research Fellow at UCLA, studying family interactions with an emphasis on how attachment experiences influence emotions, behavior, autobiographical memory and narrative.

 Siegel is a clinical professor of psychiatry at the UCLA School of Medicine and the founding co-director of the Mindful Awareness Research Center at UCLA.
 An educator, he is a Distinguished Fellow of the American Psychiatric Association and recipient of several honorary fellowships.
 Siegel is also the executive director of the Mindsight Institute, an educational organization, which offers online learning and in-person seminars that focus on how the development of mindsight in individuals, families and communities can be enhanced by examining the interface of human relationships and basic biological processes.
 His psychotherapy practice includes children, adolescents, adults, couples, and families.
 He serves as the medical director of the LifeSpan Learning Institute and on the advisory board of the Blue School in New York City, which has built its curriculum around Siegel's Mindsight approach.
 Siegel is also on the Board of Trustees at the Garrison Institute.